-Three new programs, Capstone Course, a January Intersession, and Floating Mini-Term courses, were recently integrated into the curriculum.
-They are designed to encourage student engagement during the second, third, and (where applicable) fourth years of study, respond to issues identified through the Law School Survey of Student Engagement (LSSSE), and extend the momentum created by Southwestern's new first-year curricular reforms.
-The latter have been well received by students and commended by the Carnegie Foundation for the Advancement of Teaching.
+Upper division curricular offerings are extended through Capstone Courses, a January Intersession, and Floating Mini-Term courses.
+They are designed to encourage student engagement during the second, third, and (where applicable) fourth years of study, respond to issues identified through the Law School Survey of Student Engagement (LSSSE), and continues the momentum created by Southwestern's innovative first-year curricular reforms.

-This series of upper level curricular initiatives further confirms the recognition Southwestern already received from the Carnegie Endowment as one of the few law schools truly embracing the challenge of developing a curriculum that incorporates theory, practice and integration into the profession.
+This series of upper level curricular initiatives further confirms the recognition Southwestern already received as one of the first law schools to truly embrace the challenge of developing a curriculum that incorporates theory, practice and integration into the profession.

 The January Intersession consists of a one-week term held before the regular Spring Semester begins and features a selection of about a dozen innovative courses that are more suited to short-term, intensive treatment than to a traditional semester.
 Students have the opportunity to enroll in one-unit courses focusing on a discrete topic with a skills or practice focus.
 The classes meet three to four hours a day for five days and most are graded on the performance of skills or final paper.
 Enrollment in the January Intersession is limited to upper division Day and Evening students and second year SCALE students.
 While it is mandatory for SCALE II students, it is discretionary (rather than mandatory) for all other upper division students.
 Invitations to teach these special short courses are being directed to potential visitors, adjuncts, interested full-time faculty, and other experts in the field who otherwise might not be available for a full semester.

 Among the January Intersession courses approved by the faculty are: